Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 It might help to export a copy of Yomichan settings from your PC and import said settings on Android, instead of re-doing all of the steps on Android.

+!!! note
+    Occasionally, importing your Yomichan settings from the PC may lead to AnkiconnectAndroid not working.
+    If AnkiconnectAndroid doesn't work after going through the entire README, try resetting your Yomichan settings on Android and starting from scratch.

+!!! note

     There is currently no way to automatically add an image (e.g. a screenshot) automatically.
     Images must be added manually within AnkiDroid.

-!!! info "Tip"

     Although screenshots cannot be added automatically,
     the runtime options supports automatically adding images